scholarslab/praxis/charter/student-programs-charter.md

 * Students will be empowered to act as professionals;
 * Students will know where to go for help in the future;
 * and that students will be prepared to help others.

+### Frustration is to be expected, but we care

+Students are teachers

+The students are the project
+Do more with less.